‘Frack now, pay later,’ top services companies say amid oil crash

 When its second-quarter net profit tumbled by more than half a billion dollars to just $54 million, Halliburton's Chief Executive Dave Lesar told analysts the company needed to find new revenue.
 The BlackRock money, he said, would allow Halliburton to "look at additional ways of doing business with our customers, different business models, push beyond where we have been today."

-Halliburton declined to provide additional details, including how many customers it has for its financing program, citing confidential dealings with clients.
+Halliburton declined to provide additional details, including how many customers it has for its financing programme, citing confidential dealings with clients.
 Schlumberger has said it has eight onshore refracking clients in North America.

 Another variant, which Halliburton has considered and Schlumberger has pushed, is one in which the companies cover up-front costs for a producer and then get a piece of a well's performance.